winsont1/JHU_global_etl_tool/README.md

 Here's a [link](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series) to JHU's live Github data source.

 Alternatively, here's a [link](https://docs.google.com/spreadsheets/d/1Fk3r4bwZIxQpB-4u7l8Qj4cKTauRLIQX0ISfiLYdxuY/edit?usp=sharing) to a live Google Sheet implementation of this tool.
-You may choose to just use this Google Sheet data source for your analyses.
+You may also choose to just use this Google Sheet data source for your analyses.

 ## Available Data Columns
 - Country